-- Chemistry and Biology for scientific and medical careers. - Mathematics and IT for computing and engineering careers. - The arts and humanities as contrasting subjects.
+- · Chemistry and Biology for scientific and medical careers. - Mathematics and IT for computing and engineering careers. - · The arts and humanities as contrasting subjects.

-The physics course offers excellent opportunities for the development of ICT and application of number skills, alongside communication, teamwork and problem solving skills.
+offers physics course excellent opportunities for the development of ICT and application of number skills, alongside communication, teamwork and problem solving skills.